And the sign said…

 Mental disorders are real – very real.
 These problems require proper medical attention and the toll they take on both the suffering individual and their family/friends is at best stressful and at worst devastating.
 So let’s not get it twisted: just because Prayers and Apples supports holistic treatment (improved nutrition, increased physical activity, spiritual involvement) as a first choice measure, or combined treatment element, in addressing generalized anxiety and mood disorders does not mean that I think these disorders don’t exist, don’t need classified or aren’t as serious as they, in fact, truly are.

-I don’t have a problem with diagnostic labels – I have a problem with everybody and their bother randomly passing them out!
+I don’t have a problem with diagnostic labels – I have a problem with everybody and their brother randomly passing them out!

 Besides, today’s post is more about Paris Hilton